Nemin32/Nemin32.github.io/other/_posts/2024-08-23-whatsnext.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/V6QxUby3wD4?si=Jcpf_uxXYhEaQGUK" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 > **Ashley Hackett:** Is there anything going in the Oddworld studio?
-Like, are you guys creating the new installment?
+Like, are you guys creating the new instalment?
 Are you guys working on something new?
 >
 > **Bennie Terry III:** Definitely working on something.
 Right, I'm nodding my head a lot, because there's, you know, "yes"-es to a lot of that.
 I can't speak to specifically what it is, what genre it is, what style of play, but what I can say is that there's something really cool, that has a unique visual signature to it, that is Oddworld through and through, but builds from character first.

-He also went on to mention, that the team is aware of the fact that it's very tight-lipped right now and that "there's going to be some more openess about things in the next coming months" and that they'd "try to build a more inclusive environment that allows [their] fans to have a voice."
+He also went on to mention, that the team is aware of the fact that it's very tight-lipped right now and that "there's going to be some more openness about things in the next coming months" and that they'd "try to build a more inclusive environment that allows [their] fans to have a voice."

 However, he also refused to go into details, citing the fact that old interviews with Lorne Lanning ended up being picked to pieces five years later which "bit him in the ass."

-Either way, despite the promise of openness, no direct announcement has been made since, nor has the public been more involved.
+Either way, despite the promise of transparency, no direct announcement has been made since, nor has the public been more involved.
 The closest thing we have to more info being shared are the various [Poddcasts](https://anchor.fm/oddworldinc) and the #AskLorne Tweets, which are part of a multi-week Q&A session with Lanning.

 Since then I occasionally asked members of OWI in private messages, about whether they're working on a new game.
 Obviously they couldn't tell me anything, but both of them confirmed that the "team is very busy", which at the very least implies that the company isn't in a vegetative state like during the early 2000s after Stranger's Wrath.